Tattletail: Development

 The game was published under the name of the in-universe fictional toy company named Waygetter Electronics.
 In reality, the team is led by game designer Ben Esposito, and consists of character designer/co-developer Geneva Hodgson along with lead programmer Tom Astle, Cartoonist and later writer for OK K.O.!
 Let's Be Heroes.
 Ryann Shannon also stars as the voice of Talking Tattletail while Hodgson voiced Mama.

 Reception

 The game has received criticism for its resemblance to the Five Nights at Freddy's series for featuring similar elements, including its visual aesthetic, five-day time limit, and animatronic-based antagonists.
 GameSpew's Chris McMullen praised its more structured gameplay, as well as its reproduction of 1990s childhood fears.
-The game has also received very positive reviews on Steam.